manalynx/100-days-of-code/log.md

 2- Reached to the step number 20 building a balance sheet.\
 3- Pushed my updated log to GitHub.

+**Thoughts**:\
-**Thoughts** Today's progress was very slow due health issue but I managed to to some challanges to build a balance sheet.\
+Today's progress was very slow due health issue but I managed to to some challanges to build a balance sheet.\
 some of what I learned : \
 1- CSS pseudo selectors.\
 2- Table tag and its related elements (thead , tbody,tr,td,th)